Liberty’s Doctrinal Statement:

 (John 14:1-6; Romans 8:34)

-We believe in the visible bodily return or Christ Jesus to the earth to rapture His Church and judge the world.
+We believe in the visible bodily return of Christ Jesus to the earth to rapture His Church and judge the world.

-We believe that the term salvation is repentance toward God, forsaking sin, and a personal heartfelt faith in the Lord Jesus Christ, which results in regeneration of the person.
+We believe that the terms of salvation are repentance toward God, forsaking sin, and a personal heartfelt faith in the Lord Jesus Christ, which results in regeneration of the person.
 This salvation is entirely by the grace of our Lord and not works.
 Works are excluded except as the fruit of salvation.

-A memorial to Christ’s death and resurrection and a looking toward His Second Coming.
+We believe it is important to take the Lord’s Supper as it is a memorial to Christ’s death and resurrection and looks forward toward His Second Coming.

 Priesthood of the Believer